 |15.30- 16.00||Summary of actions, our co-created story lab: “Building our stories”|

 Dianne Dredge, Porfessor, Department of Culture & Global Studies, Aalborg University

 Szilvia Gyimóthy, Associate Professor, Department of Culture & Global Studies, Aalborg University

 Jenny Cave, Senior Lecturer, Tourism & Hospitality Management, University of Waikato, New Zealand

 Guest lectures/discussions with Professor Diana Parry, University of Waterloo, Canada and Troy Glover, University of Waterloo, Canada.

 The course is free of charge for PhD students enrolled at a Danish University.
 Other participants will have to pay a fee of DKK 300.
 Please register before 2 August here, at this registration link you will also find registration for the Tourism Education Futures Initiative (TEFI) Conference “Building our stories: Co-creating tourism futures in research and practice” which takes place on 20-22 August.

-Please submit your 2-3 page submission and bio to Marianne Høgsbro when you register.
+Please submit your 2-3 page submission and bio to Marianne Høgsbro by 15 August 2017.

 Maximum number of participants: 16.

 Deschambault, R. (2011).
 From “analytic nuisance” to interactional resource: Re-viewing small stories within interviews in a mixed methods study.
 Journal of Pragmatics, 43(12), 3080–3090.